hello-pangea/dnd/docs/support/media.md

 # Media

-This page contains a list of articles, blogs and newsletters that `react-beautiful-dnd` has appeared in.
+This page contains a list of articles, blogs and newsletters that `react-forked-dnd` has appeared in.

-## Blogs by the `react-beautiful-dnd` team
+## Blogs by the `react-forked-dnd` team

 ### Project related